Does Mater Lotteries Have Unsold Ticket Guarantees? Complete Guide to Prize Protections

 Understand Mater Lotteries' 75% sales threshold, compare prize protections to Deaf Lottery and Dream Home, and verify compliance before buying tickets.

-Quick Answer: **TL;DR:** Mater Lotteries does not offer an absolute unsold ticket guarantee; instead, if ticket sales fall below 75% of target, the draw is postponed and your ticket money rolls to the next draw, with refunds only available upon written request and subject to a 5-10% admin fee.
+Quick Answer: Mater Lotteries does not offer an absolute unsold ticket guarantee.
+Instead, if ticket sales fall below 75% of target, the draw is postponed and your ticket money rolls to the next draw.
+Refunds are only available upon written request and subject to a 5-10% admin fee.

 Does Mater Lotteries Have Unsold Ticket Guarantees?
 Complete Guide to Prize Protections